dotnet/AspNetCore.Docs/aspnetcore/fundamentals/file-providers.md

 ## Watch for changes

-The [IFileProvider.Watch](xref:Microsoft.Extensions.FileProviders.IFileProvider.Watch*) method provides a scenario to watch one or more files or directories for changes. `Watch` accepts a path string, which can use [glob patterns](#glob-patterns) to specify multiple files. `Watch` returns an <xref:Microsoft.Extensions.Primitives.IChangeToken>.
+The [IFileProvider.Watch](xref:Microsoft.Extensions.FileProviders.IFileProvider.Watch*) method provides a scenario to watch one or more files or directories for changes. `Watch` accepts a path string. `Watch` returns an <xref:Microsoft.Extensions.Primitives.IChangeToken>.
 The change token exposes:

 * <xref:Microsoft.Extensions.Primitives.IChangeToken.HasChanged> &ndash; A property that can be inspected to determine if a change has occurred.
 * <xref:Microsoft.Extensions.Primitives.IChangeToken.RegisterChangeCallback*> &ndash; Called when changes are detected to the specified path string.
 Each change token only calls its associated callback in response to a single change.
 To enable constant monitoring, use a <xref:System.Threading.Tasks.TaskCompletionSource`1> (shown below) or recreate `IChangeToken` instances in response to changes.